SophieBuer/Undergrad-Economics/README.md

 # Undergrad-Economics
-Amalgamation of what I learned (or should've learned) during my time at McGill studying economics and statistics.
+Amalgamation of what I learned in economics and statistics.